SuperRich/trader/src/README.md

 2. **Error Message**: If you see `"max 2 working days of 1 and 5 minute data allowed per request"`, it means you're trying to fetch too much minute-based data.

+3. **Response Format Variations**: TraderMade API may return OHLC values as either strings or numbers in different responses.
+Our implementation handles both formats.

-3. **Free Tier Limitations**: The free tier has additional restrictions on the number of API calls and data points.
+4. **Free Tier Limitations**: The free tier has additional restrictions on the number of API calls and data points.
 Check your usage on the TraderMade dashboard.

-4. **Workaround**: For analysis that requires more historical minute data, use Polygon.io instead:
+5. **Workaround**: For analysis that requires more historical minute data, use Polygon.io instead:
    ```bash
    curl https://localhost:7001/api/trading/analyze/BTCUSD/Polygon
    ```